lukdwo/OpenWRT-collectd-MQTT-HA/README.md

 Edit the dashboard, add a new YAML card and paste the code you find in [lovelace.yaml](lovelace.yaml).

 ## Troubleshooting

+To quickly check that you're receiving data from your OpenWRT router, open HA and Navigate to the MQTT Integration, then click *Configure*.
+In the section Listen to a topic, add `collectd/#`, then click *Start Listening*.
+You should see many messages coming from OpenWRT.

 Check received data on MQTT server using  [MQTT Explorer](https://community.home-assistant.io/t/addon-mqtt-explorer-new-version/603739)  or use this code if you prefer: